Rolf Nevanlinna: Education

 Nevanlinna then progressed onto the Helsinki High School, where his main interests were classics and mathematics.
 He was taught by a number of teachers during this time but the best of them all was his own father, who taught him physics and mathematics.
 He graduated in 1913 having performed very well, although he was not the top student of his year.
 He then went beyond the school syllabus in the summer of 1913 when he read Ernst Leonard Lindelöf's Introduction to Higher Analysis; from that time on, Nevanlinna had an enthusiastic interest in mathematical analysis.
 (Lindelöf was also a cousin of Nevanlinna's father, and so a part of the Neovius-Nevanlinna mathematical family.)

 Nevanlinna began his studies at the University of Helsinki in 1913, and received his Master of Philosophy in mathematics in 1917.
 Lindelöf taught at the university and Nevanlinna was further influenced by him.
-During his time at the University of Helsinki, World War I was underway and Nevanlinna wanted to join the 27th Jäger Battalion, but his parents convinced him to continue with his studies.
+During his time at the University of Helsinki, World War I was underway and Nevanlinna wanted to join the 27th Jäger Battalion, but his father stopped him, arguing that he would serve his country better as an academic than as a soldier.
 He did however join the White Guard in the Finnish Civil War, but did not see active military action.
 In 1919, Nevanlinna presented his thesis, entitled Über beschränkte Funktionen die in gegebenen Punkten vorgeschriebene Werte annehmen ("On limited functions prescribed values at given points"), to Lindelöf, his doctoral advisor.
 The thesis, which was on complex analysis, was of high quality and Nevanlinna was awarded his Doctor of Philosophy on 2 June 1919.

 Career

 When Nevanlinna earned his doctorate in 1919, there were no university posts available so he became a school teacher.
 His brother, Frithiof, had received his doctorate in 1918 but likewise was unable to take up a post at a university, and instead began working as a mathematician for an insurance company.
-Frithiof recruited Rolf to the company, and Nevanlinna worked for the company and as a school teacher until he was appointed a Docent of Mathematics at the University of Helsinki in 1922.
+Frithiof recruited Rolf to the company, the insurance firm Salama (later Pohjola Insurance), and Nevanlinna worked approximately twenty hours a week teaching mathematics at a secondary school while simultaneously working as a mathematician for the insurance company, until he was appointed a Docent of Mathematics at the University of Helsinki in 1922.
 During this time, he had been contacted by Edmund Landau and requested to move to Germany to work at the University of Göttingen, but did not accept.

 After his appointment as Docent of Mathematics, he gave up his insurance job but did not resign his position as school teacher until he received a newly created full professorship at the university in 1926.
 Despite this heavy workload, it was between the years of 1922–25 that he developed what would become to be known as Nevanlinna theory.